Reformation UX Redesign

 Since this project was developed for my own personal interest, I did not conduct formal user research.
 However, I relied on my observations and experiences in the Reformation Soho store, as well as my understanding of common user behaviors and challenges in similar contexts.
 Although formal user testing was not part of this process, I aimed to create solutions that are grounded in practical, real-world scenarios and align with proven UX principles.

-Low-Fi Prototype
+Low-Fidelity Prototype